How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Method 3: Crayons

-Put it into a microwave-safe bowl and zap it in your microwave until it melts down into a waxy liquid.
+Pick up a pack of crayons from your local bookstore, then choose the stick with a similar tone to your floor.
+Put it into a microwave-safe bowl and microwave it until it melts down into a waxy liquid.
 Pour this liquid onto a putty knife, then apply to the scratches or cuts on the floor.

-Crayons aren’t as efficient or as good-looking as a full-fledged floor repair wax kit, but it’s a great fix to turn to when you don’t have access to wax sticks.
+Crayons aren't as efficient or good-looking as a full-fledged floor repair wax kit, but it's a great fix to turn to when you don't have access to wax sticks.

 Method 4: Burn-in Sticks